 A foreign national who has been deported from the U.S. will find it tough to get another visa or green card allowing reentry.
 But it's not necessarily impossible.
 Reentry procedures following deportation from the U.S. vary, depending on the reason why the person was deported in the first place, the number of relevant violations on record, and more, as discussed below.

 The reasons for non-citizens' deportation usually fall into one of four categories.
 They either:

 There are different types of waivers for each ground of removal, with the exception of security-related grounds.
-No waiver is available to an alien found to pose a security threat.
+No waiver is available to an non-citizen found to pose a security threat to the United States.

-The consequences also vary based on whether an alien leaves the United States before removal hearings or after.
-An alien who agrees to leave the United States before attending removal hearings may be allowed to enter the United States sooner in the future than if the alien fights the removal, participates in removal hearings, and is eventually ordered to be removed.
+The consequences also vary based on whether people leave the United States before removal hearings or after.
+Those who agree to leave the United States before attending removal hearings ("voluntary departure") might be allowed to enter the United States sooner in the future than if they fight the removal, participate in removal hearings, and are eventually ordered to be removed.

-See Reentry To The U.S. After Removal for more on the process and what you'll need to prove.
+See Reentry to the U.S. After Removal for more on the process and what you'll need to prove.

 Returning to the United States following deportation is a complicated process, which requires proving to the U.S. government that one is worthy of a second chance.
 An experienced immigration attorney can help prepare all the proper documents as well as help put forth the best case possible for reentry into the United States.
 Unfortunately, foreign nationals are not given a free attorney by the government to represent them, but must find and hire their own private immigration lawyer, or find one willing to work for low cost if needed.